What Is Early Intervention?

 The first step in getting started with Early Intervention (EI) Services is a referral.
 Referrals usually come from doctors, but they can come from many different health care or education specialists, or from you.
 If you are concerned about your child or loved one’s development and would like to make a referral, please contact Imagine!’s Early Intervention Intake Service Coordinator at 303-604-5424 or email@example.com.

-The service coordinator will help your family identify your strengths and needs, find resources, think about decisions, develop a plan to address your child’s and family’s needs, and coordinate all the services being received, and make sure that the rights of your child and family are protected.
+The service coordinator will help your family identify your strengths and needs, find resources, think about decisions, develop a plan to address your child’s and family’s needs, coordinate all the services being received, and make sure that the rights of your child and family are protected.

 Who Is Eligible For Early Intervention Services?